andywar65/architettura/README.md

 Create a page of the `Scene Page` kind.
 You will have to enter a Title plus other page informations (Intro, Image, Author and date).
 In the VR Settings panel load the most important stuff: the DXF file.
 It will be stored in the `media/documents` folder.
 You can add other CAD files to the Scene, but this function isn't active yet.
 Then you will have to check if you want your shadows on, if you want your camera to be able to fly and if 3D faces must be double sided.
 Insert URL of a CDN with CORS enabled from where you want to eventually [serve 3D model files](https://aframe.io/docs/0.9.0/introduction/hosting-and-publishing.html#hosting-models).
 In the Ambient Setting panel load the Equirectangular Image for the VR background (if none, a default one will be picked).
 Equirectangular images are like those planispheres where Greenland is bigger than Africa.
 You can also set ambient background colors and lights.

-At first entities inherit the original layer color, but you can change that associating `Materials` to layers.
+At first entities inherit the original layer color, but you can change that associating `Materials` and `Partitions` to layers.
 Layers are extracted from DXF first time you view the page, set them to `Invisible` if you want to turn them off.
 You can also set layer to `Wireframe`, and all entities on that layer will display only edges.
 If you set `No shadows` entities on the layer will be unaffected by lighting.

 Each `Material Page` can contain as many `Components` as you want.
 A Component needs a Name, an Image and a Color.
 If the image is a 1x1 meter pattern, check the appropriate box.
 Default color is `white`, but you can change it with the color picker.
 Color affects appearance of the image.
 Entities use Components in different ways, some blocks use up to three components for different surfaces.
+`Partitions` are taken in account only during surveys (see further).
+Also Partitions have `Components`, but they refer more to physical characteristics, like `thickness` and unit `weight`.
+Partition displays what your wall or slab is made of.

 Okay, now publish and go to the frontend to see how your model behaves.